mrrogercampbell/intro-to-react-lesson-plan/README.md

   constructor() {
     super();
     this.state = {
-      name: "Jasmin",
+      name: "Luke",
-      class: "React 101"
-    };
+      class: "How to use a lightsaber while blindfolded" };
   }

   render() {
     return (
       <div>
         <h1>
-          Hello {this.state.name}, Welcome to {this.state.class}!
+          Hello {this.state.name}, Welcome to the course: {this.state.class}!
         </h1>
       </div>
     );